NJIT-SIG-WEBDEV/kickstart-whale/README.md

 # Introduction

 This project will create three docker containers.
-The first being a base that includes packages such as npm and flask.
+The first being a base that includes packages such as npm, flask as well as Apache and PHP.
 SSH is also configured in the base.
-The second container is running Apache + PHP while the third is running MySQL.
+The second container is running MySQL.
+And the third is PHPMyAdmin which can connect to the MySQL container for a GUI if you do not want to use mysql.

-All can be used together or separately.
-In fact, if you would rather Apache be in the base container you can clone this repo, add the package to the Dockerfile, configure supervisor to start Apache and then rebuild the image.
-Use this in whatever way that makes sense for you.
-If for some reason you would want to install Firefox, you can do that too.
-Considering the base image includes openssh-server you can X forward.

 Before you can begin you must [install Docker ](https://docs.docker.com/engine/installation/).
 If you already have Docker ensure it is up to date.